donutrj/heartbreaker/content/.trash/Rolling Dice_Pixel 8_Jan-01-0356-2025_1.md

 ### Ranged Attacks
 When attacking with a ranged weapon, the attacker rolls their attack, and the defender rolls a Reflex Save.
 If the attacker rolls better, they roll for damage and the defender rolls armor to reduce the damage.
 #### Shooting into a Crowd
 In the chaos of a melee, there is a risk of hitting an unintended target.
-Would there be occupied neighboring hexes, there is a 50% chance a random neighbor needs to make a Reflex save or be hit.
+Would there be occupuied neighboring hexes, there is a 50% chance a random neighbor needs to make a Reflex save or be hit.
 ### Critical Hits
 In the event either party rolls a [[Rolling Dice#Criticals|critical success]], they automatically are considered the winner and roll twice as many dice for damage.
 If both parties crits, each does the extra damage to each other.

 If a player rolls a natural 1, it means their weapon has become [[Effects and Conditions#Damaged Equipement|damaged]].
 They can attempt to repair it themselves in downtime with a DC12 (16 if [[Equipment#Qualities|complex|]]) Int + Coo Test.
 If they fail it'll require visiting a professional.

-If a damaged weapon rolls another critical failure it is permanently broken.
+If a damaged weapon rolls another critical failure it is permantly broken.
 ### Recovering Ammo
-When sensible, ammo is recoverable with a 5+ on 1d6.
+Ammo is recoverable with a 5+ on 1d6.
 Roll for each.
 ## Combat Maneuvers
 Combat maneuvers are a loose category of all the other crap you can do in a fight.
 This includes restraining, shoving, disarming, throwing sand in the eyes of a wizard etc. By necessity, the guidelines are loose.